Most Equitable Voting Rules: Materials for Section

-{\bf Overview.} In step 1, we introduce two group theoretic constraints in Condition~\ref{cond:ANR} and prove that they characterize the ANR impossibility.
-Then in step 2, we show that the two constraints are equivalent to the sub-vector constraint and the change-making constraint under \commonsettings{}, respectively.
+\begin{proof} {\bf Overview.} In Step 1, we introduce the notion of problematic permutation groups, which are permutation groups that satisfy two group theoretic constraints (Definition~\ref{dfn:problematic-perm-group}) and prove that the existence of a problematic permutation group characterizes the ANR impossibility.
+Then in Step 2, we show that the two constraints are equivalent to the sub-vector constraint and the change-making constraint under \commonsettings{}, respectively.
 We present the full proof for $(\prefspace,\decspace) = (\listset\ell,\listset k)$, where the equivalences are shown in Claim~\ref{claim:D=Lk} (for $\decspace = \listset k$) and Claim~\ref{claim:E=Ll} (for $\prefspace = \listset \ell$), respectively.
-Finally, in step 3, we comment on how to handle other $(\prefspace,\decspace)$ settings.
+Finally, other \commonsettings{} are handled in Step 3.

 \myparagraph{Step 1: Group theoretic constraints.} As discussed in the beginning of Section~\ref{sec:chara}, the ANR impossibility holds if and only if there exists a problematic $n$-profile $P$ under $\cor_\decspace$, and by Lemma~\ref{lem:anr-characterization},